FloatingOriginInteractive/Balsa.SDK/docs/UnityAddonsOverview.md

 ## Download the right version of Unity.
-Balsa and the SDK tools currently require Unity version 2018.4.24.
+Balsa and the SDK tools currently require Unity version 2019.4.25f1 (LTS).
 Unity is free for personal and hobby use.

 You should make sure you are using the right version, to avoid potential issues.
 If you are unsure, look up your version in the Help/About Unity menu option: